 In addition, an important source of Ravel's artistic ideas were his contacts with prominent representatives of French culture of the time.
 Thanks to G. Fauré, who always showed concern for his students, Ravel was accepted by representatives of the Parisian artistic elite, united around "La Revue blanche" - one of the best magazines in Paris.
 Here André Gide, Jules Renard, Guillaume Apollinaire, Paul Claudel, Stéphane Mallarmé, and other prominent French figures discussed the pressing issues of modern life.
-In particular, Joseph-Charles Mardrus, a great connoisseur of Eastern culture, who realized a new "authentic" translation of the tales of "One Thousand and One Nights", was often mentioned .
+In particular, Joseph-Charles Mardrus, a great connoisseur of Eastern culture, who realized a new "authentic" translation of the tales of "One Thousand and One Nights", was often mentioned12.
 This may also have encouraged Ravel to conceive of his first opera, "Shéhérazade".
 As a result, only the "overture de féerie" was finished, for which the composer chose a triple orchestra with an expanded group of percussion instruments.
 And this fact should also be noted as extraordinary in the career of a novice composer who boldly used a huge orchestral composition in his first composition, requiring great skill and musical taste on the part of the composer.

-&lt;sup>12 The first edition of the tales of "One Thousand and One Nights" in Europe was published in 1704.
+12 The first edition of the tales of "One Thousand and One Nights" in Europe was published in 1704.
+In a new translation by Joseph Charles Mardrus, the tales were published from 1899 to 1904 (16 volumes in total).